silvanadrian/JBomberman-Docker/README.md

 # JBomberman-Docker
-Dockerfile for the Bomberman Clone to start the Server and a RabbitMQ Broker.
+Dockerfile for the Bomberman Clone to start the JBombermanServer and a RabbitMQ Broker.

 #Build: